vtphan/VBoard/README.md

 + Then, in the console input in the bottom of Sublime Text, enter the server address.
 + Your teacher should be able to tell you what the server address is.

+### Usage

+To share code with your teacher, select the code in a Sublime Text window and click "Share" in the VBoardS menu.

+To receive code that was shared by the teacher, click "Receive" in the VBoardS menu.

+****

 ### Teacher's installation

 (1) Open Sublime Text.
 Select **New File** in the File menu.